-Want to see how I whiten pillows in a washing machine with OxiClean?
+Want to see how to whiten pillows in a washing machine with OxiClean?
 Watch this video to see it done.

-How To Make Yellow Pillows White Again In A Washing Machine
+How To Clean Yellow Pillows In A Washing Machine

 Check the care instructions on your pillow to be sure it can be washed.
 Foam and latex pillows cannot be washed in a washing machine.
 Most feather pillows need to be hand washed.

-For pillows that can be washed, follow these easy steps to whiten yellow pillows in a washing machine.
+For pillows that can be washed, follow these easy steps to get pillows white again in a washing machine.

 - Add the regular amount of laundry detergent AND 2x the regular amount of OxiClean White Revive to your washer.
 (OxiClean recommends 2x amount for yellow stains)

 - Put 1 or 2 yellow pillows in your washer.
 1 works best in my front loader, it lets the soapy water make contact with both sides of the pillow.
 But, some people need to wash 2 at a time for balance.